-One reason why I think it's fitting that strawberries are at their best during the warmer months is because they contain 91 percent water, so they can definitely keep you well-hydrated.
-This is a fruit that also has fiber, antioxidants, manganese, folate and potassium in them.
+One reason why I think it's fitting that strawberries are at their best during the warmer months is that they contain 91 percent water, so they can definitely keep you well-hydrated.
+This is a fruit that also has fiber, antioxidants, manganese, folate, and potassium in them.
 Snack on some if you want to protect yourself from heart disease, regulate your blood sugar, boost your immunity, improve your vision, reduce inflammation, strengthen your immunity or keep the elastin in your skin longer.

 Try This: Ricotta and Strawberry Toast Recipe

 While virtually all dark leafy greens are good for you, various ones are at their best during different times of the year.
 Take dandelion greens, for example.
-Spring is when you can get the most potent combination of its vitamins A, B, C, E and K, along with iron, calcium, fiber, magnesium and antioxidants.
+Spring is when you can get the most potent combination of its vitamins A, B, C, E, and K, along with iron, calcium, fiber, magnesium, and antioxidants.
 The bioactive compounds in these kinds of greens will help to reduce bodily inflammation, its chicoric and chlorogenic acids will help to keep your blood sugar levels under control, plus dandelion greens contain other properties that help to reduce cholesterol levels, lower your blood pressure, keep your liver healthy, support healthy digestion, keep you regular and protect your skin from sun damage.
-So, if you want to try a different kind of greens than spinach, kale or collards, consider dandelion.
+So, if you want to try a different kind of greens than spinach, kale, or collards, consider dandelion.
 It will literally do your body good.